What to Expect When Designing for Startups

 Have you done any design work for startups?
 What has been your experience?

-Here are some examples of startup design:
+Here are some examples of start-up designs: